kristinriebe/solarsystem-workshop/README.md

-#Creating planets of the solar system with Blender
+# Creating planets of the solar system with Blender

 <img width="100%" src="http://kristinriebe.github.io/solarsystem-workshop/images/planets-long.png"/>

 These instructions will guide you through creating planets of the solar system in 3D using Blender and its Python API.
 At the end, you will have written a Python script which creates your planets, their orbits and even animates their rotation from scratch in one go.
-If you get stuck at some point, you can contact me at kristin.riebe@mk-star.de.
+If you get stuck at some point, you can contact me at kristinriebe@gmail.com.

 Have fun!

-##Materials
+## Materials
 Following files are provided/needed:

 * [planets-template.blend](https://github.com/kristinriebe/solarsystem-workshop/blob/master/planets-template.blend):